 Honors & Awards

 Governor Thompson was ranked No. 83 in Chicago Magazine's 2012 list of the "100 Most Powerful Chicagoans."
 He was listed in 1997 and 2000 by The National Law Journal as one of the nation’s 100 most influential lawyers.
 He was selected as the 2012 Chicago Business Legacy Award Honoree by the Jobs For Youth Legal Industry Council.
 In 2009, he was named as an Illinois Super Lawyer.
 He holds the Alumni Medal of Northwestern University, the Justice John Paul Stevens Award (2003), and the Laureate Award of the ISBA Academy of Illinois Lawyers (2000).
-In 2014, he received from the Japanese government The Order of the Rising Sun, Gold and Silver Star, from the Emperor of Japan in recognition of his significant contributions to the promotion of mutual understanding and the strengthening of economic relations between Japan and the United States.
+In 2014, he received The Order of the Rising Sun, Gold and Silver Star, from the Emperor of Japan in recognition of his significant contributions to the promotion of mutual understanding and the strengthening of economic relations between Japan and the United States.
 In 2014, Winston & Strawn was named the Chicago Litigation Department of the Year for white-collar defense by The National Law Journal.